Stay of Removal

 A stay of removal is available to immigrants who are currently detained, as well as those who were released on an “order of supervision.”
 Those who are reporting on an order of supervision have a better chance of being granted a stay of removal since the ERO already determined that their case is low priority.

-A request for stay of removal is filed at the local ERO office.
+A request for a stay of removal is filed at the local ERO office.
 You or your lawyer needs to complete Form I-246.
 If the ERO does not have your original passport on file, you need to submit the application with your valid passport.

 - Translated birth certificate